Tips and Techniques for Cave Diving

 The best places to cave dive will depend on what you want to see.
 There are many cavern dives and cave dives that only require an open water certification, like Kilsby’s Sinkhole in South Australia.

-However, there are more advanced diving locations, like Indian Springs Florida, which require full cave diver certification, trimix certification, and proof of 100 dives.
+However, there are more advanced diving locations, like Indian Springs Florida, which require full cave diver certification, trimix certification (What is Trimix Diving?), and proof of 100 dives.
 No matter your level of experience, there is a cave diving location that will be good for you.
 You can check out a list of the top 10 best dive locations at Diviac Travel.